Snow Clearance and Gritting

 The majority of grit bins are owned

 and maintained by Worcestershire County Council.
 To request a

-grit bin to be installed or re-filled, please visit
+grit bin to be installed or re-filled, please visit the

-the Worcestershire County Council web site by clicking
+Worcestershire County Council web site.

 The snow code - tips on clearing